Nicola2309/-MS2/README.md

 5. Surface plane:
     * For my design to work, I decided to shrink the different pages into one, removing the 'Our Role' section, since having all the info's in one place would have made the 'Role' way clearer to the user.
     * With this in mind, I reopened my workspace on [Figma](https://www.figma.com/file/jc8QKDwQCQ1ecvrTFuogfB/MS's) dedicated to my Milestone projects and began experimenting with my wireframe.
 As with my first Milestone Project, I found it useful to have my hero image in place to extract complementary colors for the theme from it.
 I also began searching for ideas for my Logo on [FreeLogoDesign](https://nl.freelogodesign.org/) as I felt this would be important to the theme of the design.
-In the end I settled with a light green and light blue them for the waves which represent both the landscape and the waters.
+In the end I settled with a light green, #17C094, and light blue, #1FBBCC, them for the waves which represent both the landscape and the waters.
     * I turned to Google Fonts to select the fonts for my project.
 I wanted to find two compatible fonts that would help to both make the design look credible (so users would take it seriously as a source of information).
 As a result, I settled for Cormorant SC for my titles and Sans Serif for the content.
-    * With the wireframes complete, I began experimenting with the quiz in a seperate workspace to create the JavaScript needed to make this aspect of my project work.
+    * With the wireframes complete, I began experimenting with the quiz in a separate workspace to create the JavaScript needed to make this aspect of my project work.
 My first idea of the basic structure and code with HTML and JavaScript and the repository can be found on GitHub [here](https://github.com/Nicola2309/MS2).

 #### Colour Scheme